stefan-hoeck/idris2-pack/example1/README.md

 # Developing Libraries and Apps with Pack: Part 1

-In this example project, we setup two Idris libraries plus a test suite, which we plan to developed locally in parallel:
+In this example project, we setup two Idris libraries plus a test suite, which we plan to develop locally in parallel:

 * chem-core-example: Provides some essential data types used in cheminformatics.
 It depends on package *prim*, a library